spacetelescope/jwst/docs/jwst/stpipe/devel_io_design.rst

   input = jwst.datamodels.open('input_data.fits')
   result = MyStep.call(input)
   # result contains the resulting data
-  # which can then be used by further Step's or
+  # which can then be used by further steps or
   # other functions.
   #
   # when done, the data can be saved with the DataModel.save